DISTRICT HEALTH SERVICES

 Indiana law allows students to carry and use their inhalers/ EPI PENS IF the physician, parent, and school nurse agree the student has demonstrated appropriate knowledge and administration of the medication.
 Students carrying these medications have the responsibility to use them correctly and ONLY for themselves.

-Vision acuity screening is required by Indiana Law on all students in 8th grade and will be conducted by the school nurse or trained Lions Club volunteers.
-Vision screening may be completed on any other student by referral.
+Vision acuity screening is required by Indiana Law on all students in 1st, 3rd, 5th, and 8th grade and will be conducted by the school nurse or trained Lions Club volunteers.
+A vision screening may be completed on any other student by referral.

-Hearing screening is required by Indiana Law on all students in 7 grade and conducted by the Speech and Language Pathologists in the corporation.
+Hearing screenings are required on 1st, 4th, 7th, and 10th-grade students and conducted by the Speech and Language Pathologists in the corporation.
 Hearing screening on any other student may be completed by referral.
 Any parent who does not want his/her student tested for vision or hearing screenings must send in a signed written statement to the school nurse at the beginning of each school year stating refusal of the tests.